ahmedsabrymohamed/MoviesApp/README.md

-# Popular-Movies-Stage1
+#MoviesApp
-the API Key in the Strings XML you have to replace it with your API Key
+Use your API Key from TMBD.